Business/Computer Information Systems

 - Degree Requirements

 The Business/Computer Information Systems degree is a comprehensive degree that requires completion of both CIS and Business courses.
-In addition to the General Education requirements, an Adult Accelerated student completing the BUS/CIS degree would complete the following requirements.
+In addition to the General Education requirements, an Adult College Completion Program student completing the BUS/CIS degree would complete the following requirements.

 Presentation 2 cr.